Do You Suffer From Stress and Jaw Pain?

 - Disturbed sleep, pain in the neck and back

-Beverly’s Hot Tips For Building Resiliency and Celebrating TMJ Awareness Month:
+Beverly’s Hot Tips For Managing Stress and Jaw Pain and Celebrating TMJ Awareness Month:

 Stress held in the muscles of your face can affect your ability to speak, eat, chew, swallow, make facial expressions and breathe.
 Click to tweet

-It is important to find ways to combat this problem.
-Try:
+It is important to find ways to combat stress and jaw pain by trying:

 - Jaw Exercises: Slow, gentle jaw exercises may help increase jaw mobility and healing.